gajanankathar/sms_magic/README.md

 ## Example Usage

-To test the API, you can use curl or any API client like Postman:
+To test the API, you can use curl or any API client like Postman or using swagger UI:

 ```
 curl -X GET "http://127.0.0.1:8000/api/v1/users/1" -H "accept: application/json"